DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-1-mentor-materials.md

 Guidance to mentors:

-- The ECT should have read the ‘Understanding the evidence’ section of the self-directed study materials ahead of the topic.
+- The ECT should have read the 'Understanding the evidence' section of the self-directed study materials ahead of the topic.
 - The mentor should also read them to familiarise themselves with the content.
 - When discussing the importance of building an effective climate for learning, the ECT might present the following misconceptions that new teachers can hold about the professional relationship they have with pupils:
-  - As a teacher I should strive to be liked by all pupils or be the pupils’ friend
+  - As a teacher I should strive to be liked by all pupils or be the pupils' friend
-  - If I am ‘strict’ I cannot be caring
+  - If I am 'strict' I cannot be caring
 - It is important that these are addressed and clarified.
 Use the materials from the subject study materials to support with this.
-- In this portion of the mentor topic, the mentor will ask questions to check the ECT’s understanding of what they have read.
+- In this portion of the mentor topic, the mentor will ask questions to check the ECT's understanding of what they have read.
 The guidance below provides a full range of responses that show understanding.
-However, the mentor should not treat this as a ‘test’ of the ECT’s knowledge; use the prompts to elicit fuller answers or clarify if they have misunderstood any aspect.
+However, the mentor should not treat this as a 'test' of the ECT's knowledge; use the prompts to elicit fuller answers or clarify if they have misunderstood any aspect.

 In this first session, the mentor should explain to the ECT the importance of beginning the mentor sessions with a shared understanding of this Block.
 Go through the questions with the ECT: